monikase/Monika-Portfolio/README.md

 ## 📈 Monika's Portfolio

-This is a showcase of my data analytics projects, highlighting key insights and achievements from my studies at Turing College.
+This is a showcase of my data analytics projects, highlighting key insights from my studies at Turing College.

 | Project Link | Date | Tools | Project Description |
 | :-------: | :-----: | :-----: | ----- |